 The First Window

-Immediately above the Bethlehem star is the Rose of Sharon, which should remind us of the hymn, "Lo, how a rose e'er blooming" (LSB 359), where it is an image of Christ's incarnation (becoming man).
+Immediately above the Bethlehem star is the Rose of Sharon, which should remind us of the hymn, "Lo, how a rose e'er blooming" (LSB 359), where it is an image of Christ's incarnation.
 Around and up from the rose is growing the Tree of Jesse with the Star of David in the midst of it.
 This reminds us of Christ's birth from the line of David, the son of Jesse.
-The six points represent the six days of creation, reminding us that all things were created through Christ and for Christ.
+The six points on the star represent the six days of creation, reminding us that all things were created through Christ and for Christ.